pkuzan/aws-basics/lab/aws-basics.md

 (substitute with the IP address of your EC2 instance)
 ![](images/putty-1.png?raw=true)

-Then click on Connection, SSH, Auth and enter the path to the PPK you created in the step above. and press the `Open` button.
+Then click on Connection, SSH, Auth and enter the path to the PPK file you downloaded in the step above. and press the `Open` button.

 ![](images/putty-2.png?raw=true)